Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

 The first name of the user.
-This field is optional.
+This field is required.

 <a name='P-CSHARP_SocialMediaAPP-Models-DTO-UserDTOInsertUpdate-LastName'></a>
 ### LastName `property`

 ##### Summary

 The last name of the user.
-This field is optional.
+This field is required.

 <a name='P-CSHARP_SocialMediaAPP-Models-DTO-UserDTOInsertUpdate-Password'></a>
 ### Password `property`